darethas/blog/content/posts/hex.md

 The Greeks quickly followed, mapping their numbers to Doric and Ionian.
 The Sumerians and Babylonians represented numbers using wedge-shaped marks on clay tablets also known as Cuneiform.
 The Romans, arguably the most famous, used Roman Numerals.

 Today, outside of Super Bowls, time units, angles, and watch faces [^1], the the vast majority of people know numbers as being 0-9.
-This is known as the Indo-Arabic numeral system.
-(Fun fact: Zero wasn't discovered until 628 AD by an Indian mathematician and astronomer named Brahmagupta) and are taught from a young age how to count using the positional notation of base 10, also known as the decimal system.
-The positional system is another key component in any numeral system, and is what allows you to easily express larger values.
-The Babylonians were credited with creating the first positional system.
-The overwhelming majority of the world uses the decimal system.
+This is known as the Indo-Arabic numeral system (Fun fact: Zero wasn't discovered until 628 AD by an Indian mathematician and astronomer named Brahmagupta).

+Besides numerals, another important component in a numeral system is the _positional notation_.
+Most of us are taught from a young age how to count using the positional notation of base 10, also known as decimal.
+You may recall being taught in school the different "places" that a number, such as the "ones", "tens", "hundreds", and so on.
+Positional systems are what allow you to easily express larger values beyond the basic numerals of 0-9.
+The Babylonians were credited with creating the first positional system referred to in modern times as _Sexagesimal_.
+The overwhelming majority of the world uses decimal today.

-Thus, when we think of "numbers" in the modern sense, we are really talking about two things: a numeral system (Indo-Arabic) and a positional system (base 10).
+Thus, when we think of "numbers" in the modern sense, we are really talking about two things: a numeral system, such as Indo-Arabic, and a positional system, such as base 10.

 If we attempt to visualize base 10, it might look something like this:

 ```
 // the base 10 positional system: